snigdhamajeti02/Election-Outcomes-Prediction/README.md

 To create the environment, run `conda env create -f environment.yml --name election-outcomes`.

-Activate the environment, run `conda actiavte election-outcomes` or use this environment in visual studio code to run notebooks.
+Activate the environment, run `conda activate election-outcomes` or use this environment in visual studio code to run notebooks.